-We maintain reserves (recorded as accrued liabilities on our balance sheet) to cover our estimated liabilities for our self-insured workers' compensation program.
+We maintain reserves (recorded as accrued liabilities on our balance sheet) to cover our estimated liabilities for our self-insured workers' compensation claims.
 The determination of these reserves is based upon a number of factors, including current and historical claims activity, claims payment patterns and medical cost trends and developments in existing claims.
 Accordingly, reserves do not represent an exact calculation of liability.
-Reserves can be affected by both internal and external events, such as adverse developments on existing claims or changes in medical costs, claims handling procedures, administrative costs, inflation, and legal trends and legislative changes.
+Reserves can be affected by both internal and external events, such as adverse developments on existing claims or changes in medical costs, medical condition of the claimant, claims handling procedures, administrative costs, inflation, and legal trends and legislative changes.
 Reserves are adjusted from time to time to reflect new claims, claim developments, or systemic changes, and such adjustments are reflected in the results of the periods in which the reserves are changed.
-Because of the uncertainties that surround estimating workers' compensation loss reserves, we cannot be certain that our reserves are adequate.
+The Company's estimated accrual for workers' compensation claims liabilities does not include an estimated provision for the incidence of catastrophic claims.
+Moreover, because of the uncertainties that surround estimating workers' compensation loss reserves, we cannot be certain that our reserves are adequate.
 If our reserves are insufficient to cover our actual losses, we would have to increase our reserves and incur charges to our earnings that could be material.

-Our self-insured retention for workers' compensation claims increased from \$1.0 million per occurrence to \$5.0 million per occurrence, on a consolidated basis, beginning January 1, 2007.
+Our self-insured retention for workers' compensation claims increased from \$1.0 million per occurrence to \$5.0 million per occurrence beginning January 1, 2007.